Unboxed-Software/solana-course/content/token-program.md

 - Creating Token Mints and Token Accounts requires allocating rent in SOL.
 The rent for a Token Account can be refunded when the account is closed.
 However, Token Mints currently cannot be closed

 # Overview

-*This is the primary explanatory text of the lesson.
-It should be explanation and examples of the topic that students read through but aren't coding alongside of.*

 ### Token Mint